History of the Jews in Kingston upon Hull: Demography

 Jewish life in Hull grew in the bustling Old Town, perhaps 40 people in 1793, 60 in 1815, and 200 in 1835, with a few trading out in Beverley, York, Scarborough and Lincolnshire towns.
 A move west, around the arterial Hessle and Anlaby Roads, and also Beverley Road, centred on Porter Street and the upmarket Coltman Street.
 The proportion of new young immigrants was always high, from mid-century settling around Osborne Street, growing the community to over 300 by 1851, 550 in 1870, and 2,000 by 1900.
 These families also progressed out along the same thoroughfares, accelerated by wartime bombing.
 The old housing and shops of Hull were decimated by the Luftwaffe, even before the era of slum clearance.
-Motor-cars enabled more Jews to reside in the western suburbs outside the City – Anlaby and Kirk Ella, as well as Willerby, Hessle and Ferriby.
+Motorcars enabled more Jews to reside in the western suburbs outside the City – Anlaby and Kirk Ella, as well as Willerby, Hessle and Ferriby.

 After the war Hull-born Jews predominated, the area community peaking at 2,500 to 3,000, including some unlisted at synagogue or census, not counting the small, linked community in Grimsby across the Humber.
 Jews were barely 1% of the City's population, or the wider suburbs.
 Assimilation, relocation, and emigration have since taken their toll, most leaving for London, Manchester, Leeds, and Israel, with now 200 or less in the Hull area, mainly older people in recent years.

 Early history

 Pre-1700

 Before the expulsion of 1290, Jewish leaders at Lincoln and York, lent monies to nearby ports Barton-upon-Humber, and Bridlington Priory.
 Several of their credit agents, are recorded as named Jews of the ports of Grimsby, and Hedon, which is now just outside Hull; and at Beverley, which is in the Hull Valley.
-The same figures at Lincoln and York at times dealt or took payment in wool, as did Jacob de Hedon.
+The same figures at Lincoln and York at times dealt or took payment in wool, as did the Jew Jacob de Hedon.

 Close by, the large wool-producer Meaux Abbey, bought estates indebted to these Jews, and borrowed from them for construction, whilst also developing the Hull river-mouth as a major centre, for wool-merchants from England and Europe.
-Nevertheless, unlike a community in Newcastle up to the year 1234, nothing is known of any Jews in the early port of Hull.
+Thus it is plausible that the early development of Hull was funded by Jews.
+Nevertheless, unlike a community in Newcastle up to the year 1234, nothing is recorded of Jews resident in the early port of Hull.

-Oliver Cromwell defended Hull during the English Civil War, before in 1656 starting the resettlement of Jews in England.
+Oliver Cromwell defended Hull during the English Civil War, before in 1656 starting the resettlement of the Jews in England.
 Oft-repeated claims of a presence in Hull toward the year 1700, are discounted by scholars as being based on false recollections or forgeries.
 Recorded communal memory suggests the first settlers in Hull were sometime after 1700.